 Note: This document contains side effect information about fluocinonide topical.
 Some of the dosage forms listed on this page may not apply to the brand name Fluocinonide-E.

 Applies to fluocinonide topical: topical application cream, topical application emollient cream, topical application gel/jelly, topical application ointment, topical application solution

-In addition to its needed effects, some unwanted effects may be caused by fluocinonide topical (the active ingredient contained in Fluocinonide-E).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, fluocinonide topical (the active ingredient contained in Fluocinonide-E) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.